Bayesian modelling and quantification of Raman spectroscopy: Conclusion

-On the more practical side, we have introduced a scalable algorithm for multivariate calibration (MVC).
-Our model-based approach provides several advantages over existing quantitative methods, such as univariate calibration or direct classical least squares (DCLS).
-We have represented the broadening of the Raman peaks using pseudo-Voigt functions, as in \citet{Ritter1994,Frohling2016}.
-Unlike those previous papers, we also include a flexible model of the baseline, using a penalised B-spline.
-Our model has enabled us to directly estimate quantities of scientific interest, such as the amplitudes, limit of detection (LOD), and full width at half maximum (FWHM) of the Raman peaks.
-We have implemented our algorithm as an open source R package.
-This represents an important tool for analysing experimental data.
+This study has presented a robust Bayesian framework for multivariate calibration (MVC) in spectroscopy.
+Our model-based approach provides several advantages over existing quantitative methods, which rely on baseline subtraction as a separate preprocessing step.
+Employing a sequential Monte Carlo (SMC) algorithm, we have demonstrated that it is possible to jointly estimate the parameters of the spectral signature and the smoothly-varying baseline.
+Our integrated Bayesian approach provides well-calibrated quantification of uncertainty, including 95\% highest posterior density (HPD) intervals.
+We can directly estimate quantities of scientific interest, such as the amplitudes, limit of detection (LOD), and full width at half maximum (FWHM) of the Raman peaks.
+We have implemented our algorithm as an open-source \textsf{R} package \citep{serrsBayes}, which represents an important tool for analysing experimental data.

 Our model could be extended to perform detection and quantification of multiplexed spectra, where several dye molecules may be present.
 Such a model would need to account for nonlinear interactions between molecules, for example due to preferential attachment \citep{Gracie2015}.
-Estimating the LOD for each peak would be particularly useful in this setting, since many of the peaks of different molecules overlap with each other.
+Estimating the LOD and the limit of quantification (LOQ) for each peak would be particularly useful in this setting, since many of the peaks of different molecules overlap with each other.
 Such estimates could be used in experimental design, to select molecules that maximise differentiation between their spectral signatures.
 It would also be useful to extend our model to include spatial correlation between spectra.
 Some spectrometers are able to collect measurements on a 2D or 3D lattice, known as a Raman map.
-A divide-and-conquer SMC approach \citep{Lindsten2017} could be applied in this setting, by dividing the hyperspectral data cube into sub-lattices.
+A divide-and-conquer SMC approach \citep{Lindsten2017} or Bayesian neural network \citep{harkonen2024} for high-throughput computation could be applied in this setting, to process the large volumes of data that are involved.